DanielTal1/Anomaly-Detection/README.md

 # Anomaly-Detection

-anomaly detection projects made for advanced programming 1 course at BIU The project was buiild with C++ using Design Patterns,Polymprphism and Threading.
+Anomaly Detection project made for advanced programming 1 course at BIU.
+The project was buiild with C++ using Design Patterns,Polymprphism and Threading.